duxsco/wan/router/README.md

 Connection to 192.168.0.1 closed.
 ```

-..., ssh into your modem after reboot with `ssh root@192.168.1.1` and list packages without any dependencies:
+..., ssh into your router after reboot with `ssh root@192.168.1.1` and list packages without any dependencies:

 ```bash
 remote $ opkg list-installed | awk '{print $1}' | while read I; do if [ $(opkg whatdepends "$I" | wc -l) -eq 3 ]; then echo "$I"; fi; done